 where $\mathbf {H}_ \theta$ is a Hessian,

-Sometimes we hope to reduce the complexity of given problem, certain approximation for solving neural PDEs is adopted.
+In case of reducing the complexity of the given problem, certain approximation for solving neural PDEs can be adopted.

-\subsubsection{Pseudoinverse Approximation of Hessian}
+{\bf Pseudoinverse Approximation of Hessian}

-In Newton's method, the Hessian is needed to compute, but it is very computational intensive. $\mathbf {H} _{i, j}={\frac {\partial ^{2}L}{\partial \theta_{i}\partial \theta_{j}}}$ , for a complex neural network, the parameter number is very large, hence the Hessian is huge.
+In Newton's method, the Hessian is needed to be computed.
+But it is very computational intensive. $\mathbf {H} _{i, j}={\frac {\partial ^{2}L}{\partial \theta_{i}\partial \theta_{j}}}$ , for a complex neural network, the parameter number is very large, hence the Hessian is huge.
 Therefore we need to take some approximations to reduce the complexity.
-Here we try to find other method, not along quasi- Newton method, to investigate PDE network solver theoretically.
+Here we try to find some other methods, not just quasi-Newton method, to investigate the PDE network solver theoretically.

-As we know, If $\mathbf {H}$ is invertible (it is indeed), its pseudoinverse is its inverse.
+As we know, if $\mathbf {H}$ is invertible, its pseudoinverse is its inverse.
 That is, $\mathbf {H}^{+}=\mathbf {H}^{-1}$\cite{numericalAN}.
-Now we use pseudoinverse instead of inverse in Eq. (\ref{secondorderH}).
+Now we use the pseudoinverse instead of inverse in Eq.~(\ref{secondorderH}).